Catholic Church in England and Wales: Reign of Mary I

 Under Queen Mary I, in 1553, the fractured and discordant English Church was linked again to continental Catholicism and the See of Rome through the doctrinal and liturgical initiatives of Reginald Pole and other Catholic reformers.
 Mary was determined to return the whole of England to the Catholic faith.
 This aim was not necessarily at odds with the feeling of a large section of the populace; Edward's Protestant reformation had not been well received everywhere, and there was ambiguity in the responses of the parishes.

 Mary also had some powerful families behind her.
-The Jerningham family together with other East Anglian Catholic families such as the Bedingfelds, Waldegraves, Rochesters together with the Huddlestons of Sawston Hall were "the key to Queen Mary's successful accession to the throne.
-Without them she would never have made it."
-However, Mary's execution of 300 Protestants by burning them at the stake proved counterproductive as this measure was extremely unpopular with the populace.
+The Jerningham family, with other East Anglian Catholic families such as the Bedingfelds, Waldegraves, Rochesters and the Huddlestons of Sawston Hall, were "the key to Queen Mary's successful accession to the throne.
+Without them she would never have made it".
+However, Mary's execution of 300 Protestants by burning them at the stake proved counterproductive, as this measure was extremely unpopular with the populace.
 For example, instead of executing Archbishop Cranmer for treason for supporting Queen Jane, she had him tried for heresy and burned at the stake.
-Foxe's Book of Martyrs, which glorified the Protestants killed at the time and vilified Catholics, ensured her a place in popular memory as Bloody Mary, though some recent historians have noted that most of the Protestants Foxe highlights in his book, who were tried for heresy, were primarily Anabaptists, which explains why mainstream Protestants like Stephen Gardiner and William Paget (who were members of Philip's "consejo codigo") went along with it.
+Foxe's Book of Martyrs, which glorified the Protestants killed at the time and vilified Catholics, ensured her a place in popular memory as Bloody Mary, though some recent historians have noted that most of the Protestants that Foxe highlights in his book, who were tried for heresy, were primarily Anabaptists, which explains why mainstream Protestants such as Stephen Gardiner and William Paget (who were members of Philip's "consejo codigo") went along with it.
 These historians also note that it was Bartolome Carranza, an influential Spanish Dominican of Philip II's workforce, who insisted that Thomas Cranmer's sentence be put into effect.
 "It was Carranza, not Mary, who insisted that the sentence against Cranmer be carried out."

 For centuries after, the idea of another reconciliation with Rome was linked in many English people's minds with a renewal of Mary's fiery stakes.
-Ultimately, her alleged harshness was a success but at the cost of alienating a fairly large section of English society which had been moving away from some traditional Catholic devotional practices.
-These English were neither Calvinist nor Lutheran, but certainly leaning towards Protestant Reformation (and by the late sixteenth century, were certainly Protestant).
+Ultimately, her alleged harshness was a success but at the cost of alienating a fairly large section of English society that had been moving away from some traditional Catholic devotional practices.
+These English were neither Calvinist nor Lutheran, but certainly leaning towards Protestant Reformation (and, by the late sixteenth century, were certainly Protestant).